 Subsection 4.
-In the Realm, civil proceedings regarding contracts for carriage of goods in trade between two states may in all cases be instituted at the place or at one of the places to which the matter has links as mentioned in subsection 1 or in some other place in the Realm agreed by the parties.
+In the Realm, civil proceedings regarding contracts for carriage of goods in trade between two states may in all cases be instituted at the place or at one of the places to which the matter has links as mentioned in subsection 1 or in some other place in the Kingdom of Denmark agreed by the parties.

 Subsection 5.
-Subsections 1 and 4 shall not apply if neither the agreed place of delivery nor the actual place of delivery under section 252(3) is situated in Denmark, Finland, Norway or Sweden.
+Subsections 1 and 4 shall not apply if neither the agreed place of delivery nor the actual place of delivery under section 252(3) is situated in Denmark, Finland, Norway or Sweden, or if otherwise is laid down in the act on recognition and enforcement of court decisions etc. within a civil and commercial scope (lov om anerkendelse og fuldbyrdelse af visse udenlandske retsafgørelser m.v. på det civil- og handelsretlige område) or the act on the EC Judgments Convention, etc., including orders issued pursuant to these acts.

 Subsection 6.
-The provisions of subsections 1-5 shall not prevent institution of preliminary legal proceedings in the Realm.
+The provisions of subsections 1-5 shall not prevent institution of preliminary legal proceedings in the Kingdom of Denmark.